codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 - I used Python to expose IBM 4690 system information over an API for development purposes
 - I have had some side projects and have some experience with DJango and Pygame
 	- Simple websites
-	- Refresher project over the last month
+	- Smaller refresher projects over the last month

 ### 2+ years of experience with relational databases, like PostgreSQL(preferred), MySQL, SQL Server, Oracle
 - Most recently used Microsoft SQL Server for the past 3 years